 To unlock more features, including scheduling posts on LinkedIn, signup for your free trial of Social Champ now!

 Content Marketing on LinkedIn

-While LinkedIn is a B2B social networking site, both B2B and B2C brands can profit by publishing content on it.
+While LinkedIn is a B2B social networking site, both B2B and B2C brands can profit by publishing content.
 Executives from Virgin (counting Richard Branson), GE, and Microsoft all post content on LinkedIn.
 Publishing directly on LinkedIn builds its range and enables them to content legitimately with their users.
 You can’t schedule articles on the LinkedIn pulse using any tool, but you can schedule LinkedIn posts on profiles & company pages with a third-party LinkedIn scheduler like Social Champ.

-There are two fundamental approaches to publish content on LinkedIn for personal profiles to grow networks and connections.
+There are two fundamental approaches to publishing content on LinkedIn to grow networks and connections.

 - LinkedIn Pulse

 The first is LinkedIn Publisher, in which a LinkedIn member can compose a long-structured article–typically five to seven sections–and share it with their LinkedIn networks.